Daniyaliranmehr/California-Housing-Comprehensive-Analysis/README.md

     6. Rmsprop

----

 ## Explore Loss Functions

 In this section, different loss functions are implemented to evaluate their impact on model behavior.
 Finally, the R² score for each loss function is compared in a summary table.

+The source codes of this section are availabel in `02_loss_functions.ipynb`, and the reusable modules are organized in `training_utils.py`.
 The optimizer for all models is Adam.

+This section includes the following subsections:

+1. MSE

+2. MAE

+3. Huber

+4. Log-Cosh

+5. Adaptive

+6. Comparison and Analysis

+---

 ### 1. Mean Squared Error (MSE)
 $$